docsforadobe/after-effects-scripting-guide/docs/other/shape.md

 #### Description

-When true, the first and last vertices are connected to form a closed curve.
-When false, the closing segment is not drawn.
+When `true`, the first and last vertices are connected to form a closed curve.
+When `false`, the closing segment is not drawn.

 #### Type